 The Duke and Duchess of Cambridge today visited Rotherham and Barnsley in South Yorkshire.
 The visit was scheduled ahead of Prince Charles’ 70th birthday dinner in London tonight.

-Upon arrival, the royal couple was welcomed by the Mayor of the Sheffield City Region Dan Jarvis and administration of McLaren Automative.
+Upon arrival, the royal couple was welcomed by the Mayor of the Sheffield City Region Dan Jarvis and administration of McLaren Automotive.

-In Rotherham William and Catherine officially opened McLaren Automotive’s 50M£ Composites technology center at Catcliffe.
+In Rotherham William and Catherine officially opened McLaren Automotive’s 50M£ Composites technology centre at Catcliffe.

-As per the Rotherham Biz, “A £50m investment has been made in developing and manufacturing the future of lightweighting technology with the soon to-open facility on the Advanced Manufacturing Park (AMP) in Rotherham.
+As per the Rotherham Biz, “A £50m investment has been made in developing and manufacturing the future of lightweight technology with the soon-to-open facility on the Advanced Manufacturing Park (AMP) in Rotherham.
 It is the supercar manufacturer’s second only production facility and the first outside its native Woking.
 McLaren recently took the keys for the new 75,000 sq ft facility that will enable the development and manufacture of the Monocell and Monocage carbon fibre chassis used in future McLaren models.”